-Allow me to introduce you to your new favorite Moroccan cooking staple, Harissa This post contains affiliate links..
+Allow me to introduce you to your new favorite Moroccan cooking staple, Harissa.
 This Tunisian hot sauce is popular across North Africa and is made with dried chiles, preserved lemon, and traditional spices.

-If you've tried any traditional Moroccan recipes, you're probably familiar with harissa This post contains affiliate links..
-It's a vibrantly flavorful hot sauce that is used in marinades, sauces, as a topping, and hot sauce.
+If you’ve tried any traditional Moroccan recipes, you’re probably familiar with harissa.
+It’s a vibrantly flavorful hot sauce that is used in marinades (like these harissa chicken thighs), sauces (like this harissa pasta), as a topping, and hot sauce.

 While it originated in Tunisia, it is commonly used across North Africa and even in parts of the Middle East.